pythonarcade/arcade/doc/programming_guide/event_loop.rst

 :py:func:`on_fixed_update`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
-is provided to update state which must happen with an exactly regular interval.
+provides a hook to update state which must happen with an exactly regular interval.
 Because Arcade can't ensure the event is actually fired regularly it stores how much time has passed since the last update, and once enough time has passed it releases an ``on_fixed_update`` call.
 The fixed update always provides the same